 No, I’m not joking about this.
 Many times, it is extremely (read impossible) difficult to motivate oneself to do the work that is necessary.
 I know.
 I have been working on this problem of mine for years now.

-Having tried everything to motivate myself to do my work, now I have several strategies that I use in order to get my shit done.
+Having tried everything to motivate me to do my work, now I have several strategies that I use in order to get my shit done.

 Dieting And Working At Home Are Very Similar In Many Ways